- Determines a safe dose and identifies initial side effects of an investigational drug

 Getting to and from study visits should not prevent you from joining the SPARK study.
 Speak with a member of the study staff to see if you may be eligible for our travel assistance program.

-Our patient reimbursement program ensures study participants are quickly reimbursed for any study-related expenses (gas, public transportation, parking, meals) while attending study visits.
+Our patient reimbursement program ensures study participants are reimbursed for any study-related expenses incurred (gas, public transportation, parking, meals) while attending study visits.